LunguRares/Cryptogram-Project/Questions.md

    - The dialog will have a consent button,
       - If the user consents, they can proceed.
       - If the user does not consent, the leaderboard features will be turned off.

+### As a gamer, I would like the game to have a "Hard Mode" So that I can have a challenge.

+- The game will have a "hard mode" that will:
+    - Change the timer settings so that the game counts down, instead of up
+    - If the puzzle is completed, the user will have to "check" for completion themselves as opposed to the computer checking completion after every move.

+   - The game will have a GUI.
+   - The GUI will have a menu that is accessible throughout the game
+   - The GUI will be written in English
+   - The GUI will have an "exit" option, that will exit the current game 1.